 But the national corn yield won't be enough to meet demand, says Iowa State University economist Chad Hart.
 Demand from the ethanol industry, livestock feed and export market continues to outstrip predictions, he says, and that has boosted grain prices even more.

 "When you look last summer, we had corn prices in some cases down around $3.50 a bushel," he says.
-"Now we're up in $6, $7 range, so we've seen nearly a doubling of prices over past 15 months."
+"Now we're up in the $6- to $7-range, so we've seen nearly a doubling of prices over that past 15 months."

 "China's been a very early buyer of the corn crop we're growing now," Hart says.
-"And that's been something that has the market worked up right now.
+"And that's been something that has got the market a little worked up right now."